-StarShape Systems - The StarShape Systems consist of a $CO_2$ or solid-state laser in combination with a galvo scanning head and is used for precise cutting, drilling, and surface structuring.
+StarShape Systems - Each StarShape System consists of a CO2 or solid-state laser in combination with a galvo scanning head and is used for precise cutting, drilling, and surface structuring.

 Series 600 and 800 are flash-lamp pumped, solid-state lasers sold to OEM-customers and system integrators for various micro and marking applications.